derby-developers/api_doc/source/index.html.md

 pedigree_rating | 0-100
 speed_rating | 0-100
-color | the color of the horse, "Bay", "Gray", "Chestnut", "Dark Bay" or "Black" win_multiplier | approximate multiple of wager if horse finishes first place_multiplier | approximate multiple of wager if horse finishes second show_multiplier | approximate multiple of wager if horse finishes third trophies | total trophies received
+color | the color of the horse, "Bay", "Gray", "Chestnut", "Dark Bay" or "Black" win_multiplier | approximate multiple of wager paid out if horse finishes first place_multiplier | approximate multiple of wager paid out if horse finishes second show_multiplier | approximate multiple of wager paid out if horse finishes third trophies | total trophies received name | the horse's name (only shown after the race is decided) final_position | the horse's final position (only shown after the race is decided)

 Badges     | Description
 ---------- | -----------